screepers/node-screeps-api/README.md

 const fs = require('fs');

-// Supports @tedivm's [Unified Credentials File format](https://github.com/screepers/screepers-standards/blob/34bd4e6e5c8250fa0794d915d9f78d3c45326076/SS3-Unified_Credentials_File.md) (Pending [screepers-standard PR #8](https://github.com/screepers/screepers-standards/pull/8)) const api = ScreepsAPI.fromConfig('main', 'appName')
+// Supports @tedivm's [Unified Credentials File format](https://github.com/screepers/screepers-standards/blob/34bd4e6e5c8250fa0794d915d9f78d3c45326076/SS3-Unified_Credentials_File.md) (Pending [screepers-standard PR #8](https://github.com/screepers/screepers-standards/pull/8)) const api = await ScreepsAPI.fromConfig('main', 'appName')
 // This loads the server config 'main' and the configs section 'appName' if it exists
 // config section can be accessed like this:
 // If making a CLI app, its suggested to have a `--server` argument for selection